Khosrow I: Academy of Gondishapur

 Khosrow I is known to have greatly expanded the Academy of Gondishapur, located in the city of Gundeshapur.
 As to the development of non-religious knowledge and research in Iran and apart from historical evidence given on such traditions in the preceding Iranian Empires, there are reports on systematic activities initiated by the Sasanian court as early as in the first decades of Sasanian rule.
 The Middle Persian compendium Denkard states that during the reign of Shapur I writings of this kind were collected and added to the Avesta.
-And an atmosphere of vivid reflection and discussion at the early Sasanian court in the third century AD is reflected in such accounts.
+And an atmosphere of vivid reflection and discussion at the early Sasanian court in the third century CE is reflected in such accounts.
 The foundation of the Academy of Gondishapur introduced the studies of philosophy, medicine, physics, poetry, rhetoric, and astronomy into the Sasanian court.
 According to some historical accounts, this famous learning center was built in order to provide a place for incoming Greek refugees to study and share their knowledge.
 Gundeshapur became the focal point of the combination of Greek and Indian sciences along with Iranian and Syriac traditions.
-The cosmopolitan which was introduced by the institution of Gondishapur became a catalyst for modern studies.
+The cosmopolitanism which was introduced by the institution of Gondishapur became a catalyst for modern studies.